skyfox69/jsapi/README.md

   params = api_params('foo')
 ```

-The one and only argument specifies the name of the API operation.
-It can be
+The one and only positional argument specifies the name of the API operation.
-omitted if the controller handles one API operation only.
+It can be omitted if the controller handles one API operation only.

 Note that each call of `api_params` returns a newly created instance.
 Thus, the
 instance returned by `api_params` must be locally stored when validating request